A lot of home buyers want to know if they can make an offer on a house for more than their mortgage pre-approval amount.

 It’s also common for sellers to request proof of funds from the buyer.
 They usually want to see evidence that the buyer has money in the bank for their down payment (and possibly their closing costs as well).
 Real estate agents refer to this as a “proof of funds letter,” fittingly.

-Sellers want to see this for a fairly obvious reason.
-They want to make sure they’re not wasting their time — and taking their home off the market — for a buyer who won’t be able to reach the finish line and close the deal.
+Sellers want to make sure they’re not wasting their time (and taking their home off the market) for a buyer who won’t be able to reach the finish line and close the deal.

-So, if you offer more than your pre-approval amount on a home, be prepared to show documents that prove you can actually afford it.
+So, if you offer more than your pre-approval amount on a home, be prepared to show documentation that proves you can actually afford it.

 How the Home Appraisal Ties into This

-It’s important to consider the home appraisal process as well, because it relates to your final mortgage approval.
+It’s also important to consider the home appraisal process, since it relates to your final mortgage approval.

 The appraiser’s mission is to determine the current market value of the property you’re buying.
-The lender wants to make sure you aren’t offering more on a home than it’s actually worth.
+The lender uses the appraisal to ensure they aren’t lending more than the home is actually worth.

 If you offer more on a house than the appraiser says it’s worth, it might create an additional obstacle for mortgage approval.
 In that scenario, you might have to work with the seller to reduce the asking price.